Fire and rescue services

 More information:

-The Australian Embassy in Riyadh, Saudi Arabia is accredited to Oman.
+The Embassy of Australia in Riyadh, Saudi Arabia, is accredited to Oman.
 The Embassy in Riyadh doesn't have direct access to Omani Government institutions such as police stations, jails and hospitals.
 The Australian Government must formally seek access via the Omani Embassy in Riyadh.
 This can cause delays if you need consular help.

 Penalties for drug offences are severe and include the death penalty.
 Possessing even a small amount of drugs can result in lengthy jail terms and heavy fines.
 These laws also apply if you're transiting through Oman.